CSGuides/grad-job-guide/_jobs/general.md

 # What Jobs Exist?

-Despite the canonical "industry versus academia" phrasing, there are actually many more options available.
-Below, we introduce several job categories. *Note that this guide is written from a U.S. perspective, so these categories may not be as helpful for non-U.S. applicants.
+Despite the canonical "industry versus academia" phrasing, there are actually many options available.
+Below, we introduce several job categories. *Note that this guide is written from a U.S. perspective, so these categories may not be as helpful for non-U.S. applicants.*

 - **U.S. Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell as well schools with lower rankings